 “whoever to the annoyance of others does any obscene or indecent act by whatever means to the public shall be punished with imprisonment for a term of not less than two Years or with a fine of not less than Two Hundred Thousand Naira or both”

 Also the above in no way makes a crime a personal decision to put on any clothes of choice even if tagged indecent.

 It should however be noted that by the provision of the Sharia Law which is only applicable in 12 Northern States which are: Zamfara, Kano, Sokoto, Katsina, Bauchi, Borno, Jigawa, Kebbi, Yobe, Kaduna, Niger and Gombe, Indecent dressing is frowned at and the punishment for its contravention ranges from a couple of months imprisonment to an option of fine.

 It should also be noted that the said Sharia law is only applicable to Muslims and does NOT apply to Non-Muslims unless such Non-Muslim decides to be guided by the Sharia Law.

 To corroborate the above stated, the various Sharia Courts have jurisdiction only if the persons concerned are Muslims or decides to be governed by Sharia Law and if not the law does not have jurisdiction.

-Now, considering the various provisions stated above, it will be realized that there is no law that specifically criminalises putting on indecent dresses aside from the sharia law in some Northern states which is only applicable to Muslims or other persons who decides to be governed by Sharia Law.
+Now, considering the various provisions stated above, it can be deduced that there is no law that specifically criminalizes putting on indecent dresses aside from the sharia law in some Northern states which is only applicable to Muslims or other persons who decides to be governed by Sharia Law.